bryancaraman/thrift-API/README.md

 As soon as VSCode opens up, you would get a pop up on the right corner of the screen to set up the project using Remote container.
 If you don't you may need to install `Remote - Containers` from the extensions on the left side bar.
 This sets up the python environment for VSCode to use, but for all your docker commands you will want to use your original terminal.

-Run the project for the first time.
-Make sure Docker is running then lets observe everything docker compose is doing
+Make sure Docker is running then run the project for the first time.
+Lets observe everything docker compose is doing
 ```
 docker compose up --build --force-recreate api
 ```